Basse Sttitgen

 substance called lignin.
 Cellulose and lignin are the two most abundant organic polymers on earth.

-While one is used excessively in a host of different industries such as the paper and textile industry, the other stays largely unexplored, remaining an underutilized by-product.
+While one is used excessively in a host of different industries such as the paper and textile industry, the other remains largely unexplored, remaining an underutilized by-product.

 immense potential offered by lignin when reconnected with cellulose, through processes of recombination and